TrebledJ/trebledj.github.io/content/posts/programming/2023-04-24-the-mathematics-of-types.md

 There are two common sum types in the wild: `Maybe` (introduced previously) and `Either`.
 These are typically used to express errors: either an error occurred or a valid result is returned.

 `Maybe` and `Either` have other names as well.
 In Rust, they’re called [`Option`](https://doc.rust-lang.org/std/option/enum.Option.html) and [`Result`](https://doc.rust-lang.org/std/result/enum.Result.html).
 In Scala, it’s [`Option`](https://www.scala-lang.org/api/2.13.3/scala/Option.html) (not the same one as Rust!) and [`Either`](https://www.scala-lang.org/api/2.13.6/scala/util/Either.html).
 In C++, it’s [`optional`](https://en.cppreference.com/w/cpp/utility/optional) and [`expected`](https://github.com/TartanLlama/expected)[^expected].
-This list isn't exhaustive, but it goes to show how ubiquitous sum types are—though not as much as product types, for historic reasons.
+This list isn't exhaustive, but it goes to show how ubiquitous sum types are—though not as widespread as product types, for historic reasons.

 [^expected]: `std::optional` was introduced in C++17, and `std::expected` is expected (haha) to arrive with C++23.